kabam-srayner/kabam-srayner/README.md

 # Stephan Rayner @Kabam

 ### Hi there 👋
-- 🔭 I’m currently working on the Bullseye Backend Team as an SRE / Tooling Developer
+- 🔭 I’m currently working on: Making life a little more pleasant for developers at [Kabam](https://kabam.com).
-- 📫 How to reach me: Slack.
-Email is not a great way to reach me.
+- 📫 How to reach me: If you are at Kabam, Slack is the best way.
-- 👯 I’m looking to collaborate on https://github.com/explodingbarrel/tap-tools
+- 💬 Ask me about: Every possible way to cook an egg.

 <!--
 **kabam-srayner/kabam-srayner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.